redhat-appstudio/release-service-bundles/tasks/managed/publish-to-cgw/README.md

 | contentDir  | Path where the content to push is stored in the workspace       | No       | -             |
 | cgwHostname | The hostname of the content-gateway to publish the metadata to  | yes      | https://developers.redhat.com/content-gateway/rest/admin |
 | cgwSecret   | The kubernetes secret to use to authenticate to content-gateway | yes      | publish-to-cgw-secret |

+## Changes in 0.3.0
+* Make the task idempotent by checking if files already present in the product name and version.
+  * Removal of the 'pubtools-content-gateway' command and calling the content-gateway API directly.

 ## Changes in 0.2.6
 * Invoke Content Gateway without password in command